Translation with built-in AI

 Use the Translator API in Chrome to translate text with AI models provided in the browser.

-Your website may already offer website content in multiple languages, to make it accessible to a global audience.
-With the Translator API, users can contribute in their first language.
-For example, users can participate in support chats in their first language, and your site can translate it into the language your support agents use, before it leaves the user's device.
+Your website may already offer website content in multiple languages.
+With the Translator API, users can write in their first language.
+For example, users can participate in support chats in their first language, and your site can translate their message into your support agents' first language, before the message leaves the user's device.
 This creates a smooth, fast, and inclusive experience for all users.

-Translation of content on the web has typically required using a cloud service.
+Translation of web content typically requires using a cloud service.
 First, the source content is uploaded to a server, which runs the translation to a target language, then the resulting text is downloaded and returned to the user.
-By running translation on the client, you save the time required by server trips and the cost of hosting the translation service.
+When the content is ephemeral and doesn't warrant saving to a database, client-side translation saves time and cost over a hosted translation service.

 Get started